microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/04-Add-An-Agent-Flow-For-Approving-Warranty-Claims.md

 1. Select **Overview** to get back to the overview of the agent

-1. To create a new agent flow, scroll down to the Tools section and select **New Tool**
+1. To create a new agent flow, scroll down to the Tools section and select **Add Tool**
     ![New Tool](./assets/NewToolAgentFlow1.png)

 1. Select **New Tool** in the dialog